 - Learn about the different holds.
 While it may be possible to ‘figure out’ how to most effectively grip that weird handhold you’re staring at, learning the basic of handholds beforehand will give you better intel and make the journey easier.
 Here’s a great YouTube video that breaks it down for you.

 - Get creative.
-Move around, try moves on the cusp of your ability, and be open to new ideas.
+Move around on the climbing wall, try moves on the cusp of your ability, and be open to new ideas.

 - The climb is a journey, not a destination to reach the top.
 Instead of having the mindset of topping out every time, treat each ascent as the opportunity to improve your skills and overcome challenges.

-- Know the rules of the gym and don’t break them.
+- Know the rules of the climbing gym and don’t break them.

 - Don’t be afraid to ask questions or for help.
 The employees are there to help.